 H in greek was considered vowel only in ionic dialect.
 In every greek dialect, except ionic, E was followed by F, but until I find an original abecedary of that period, I leave it here.
 Doesn’t it look like EЁ in russian alphabet that comes after the greek one and whether includes or excludes the letter Ё. Is it because of some kind of taboo?

-Though persian alphabet is often arranged as ا ب پ ت ث ج چ ح خ د ذ ر ز ژ سش ص ض ط ظ ع غ ف ق ک گ ل من ه و ی, the most of the letters have numeric values20 different from this order (which is given just to see letters arranged to their forms) – just as in hebrew, where they have built kabbalah upon this concept (the h at the end of the “kabbalah” word indicates that there’s ה at the end of it (קַבָּלָה), but it sounds pure vowel for me).
+Though arabic alphabet is often arranged as ا ب پ ت ث ج چ ح خ د ذ ر ز ژ سش ص ض ط ظ ع غ ف ق ک گ ل من ه و ی, the most of the letters have numeric values20 different from this order (which is given just to see letters arranged to their forms) – just as in hebrew, where they have built kabbalah upon this concept (the h at the end of the “kabbalah” word indicates that there’s ה at the end of it (קַבָּלָה), but it sounds pure vowel for me).
 Having the letters positioned according to their number we can get the alphabet analogue (so called abjad)

 Russian alphabet having descended from the greek uncial & though it doesn’t have no obvious labial in the second line, the letter θ (fita) though was replaced to the bottom of the alphabet before having been neglet, had the numeral value21 of 9 (which puts it in the second line) It is related to the one used by kopts – in both there are extra line after greek ω-likes present: and like in russian it goes in cluster alike to шщ